 USA.gov allows visitors to search for social service agencies by state.[13]

 If you think this has happened, you can check your credit score and order a free copy of your credit report to investigate.
-Then, if your credit has suffered, you can begin building better credit from there.
+Then, if your credit has suffered, you can begin taking steps to build better credit.

 Evictions may not hurt your credit, but they can create other problems, such as landlords who may refuse to rent to you in the future.
 So it’s best to avoid eviction if at all possible.